jaredevans/setup_multiple_apache_websites/README.md

 4) Each website has their own access.log and error.log

-Plan to implement: self-signed SSL key for each website and enable HTTPS.
+5) Create and install self-signed SSL key for each website and enable HTTPS.